LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/setup.rst

 You should see your greeting printed!

+Recall from the walk-through :ref:`above <compiling-java>`, Java needs to be be compiled before executing.
 Java version 11 introduced the capability to compile single-file Java programs without explicitly running a command to compile.
 If our ``Hello, World`` program were more complex and contained another file, we would need to first run ``javac HelloWorld.java``, to compile, followed by ``java HelloWorld.java``.

 .. index:: ! integrated development environment, IDE